bruno-oliveira/MEAN-repo/Angular/AngularBasicDataDisplay/FeaturesUsed.md

-# A brief description about the Angular 2 features used in this example
+# Angular 2 features for displaying data

 In this example, we display some basic data on our web app by using some Angular 2 features that we shall now explore more in-depth.